How to Use a VBA Code in Excel to Click OK on MsgBox

 productCell.Value, time_set, "Price Check", vbInformation + vbOKOnly

 • This line represents a pop-up message box with the text “Missing price value for [product name]” and the title “Price Check” (where [product name] is the value of productCell).
-The message box will appear for the amount of time specified by the time set (in this case, one second) and will include an “OK” button.
+The message box will appear for the time specified by the time set (in this case, one second) and include an “OK” button.

 End If